jerome3o/jerome3o.github.io/books/_drafts/atomic_habits.md

 Of the returning soldiers who formed a heroin addiction while at war, only 13% relapse on return home.
 Whereas people who get clean in rehab, but return to the environment in which they formed the addiction are 90% likely to relapse.

 Lessons:
-* The environment in which a habit is formed is naturally condusive to performing that habit.
+* The environment in which a habit is formed is naturally conducive to performing that habit.
 * You can change your habits easier by changing your environment.
 * Those with the most will power need to use it the least.